-Artificial tear solutions, gels and ointments can be purchased in most drug stores.
+Artificial tear solutions, gels, and ointments can be purchased in most drug stores.
 These can be combined with other therapies and are soothing.
-Their use is particularly important early in therapy until cyclosporine or tacrolimus take effect and in eyes that do not respond to these latter medications.
+Their use is particularly important early in therapy until cyclosporine or tacrolimus takes effect and in eyes that do not respond to these latter medications.
 Over-the-counter products may be recommended two-12 times daily, depending upon their formulation and the severity of the KCS.

 Topical antibiotics are often needed, especially when starting treatment for KCS because secondary infections are common with inadequate tears.
 These products do not increase tear production but help relieve the thick discharge.